-More generally, flight safety is an integral part of the risk management procedures (see paragraph 3 - Risks and Risk Management, page 223).
+More generally, flight safety is an integral part of the risk management procedures (See also Section 3 - Risks and Risk Management).

 Measures to safeguard consumer health

 The Group must guarantee the integrity of its in-flight catering for both customers and flight crew.
 The manufacturing and supply of food products are governed by European regulations which impose multiple requirements: the auditing of caterers, micro-biological and temperature analyses, staff training in the best hygiene practices, etc.